superseriousbusiness/gotosocial/README.md

 **Update regarding corporate sponsors: we are now open and accepting! (with some conditions below)**

-### Corporate Sponsorship

-GoToSocial is open to receiving donations from corporate sponsors, and in return we will display your logo, website and short tagline on the repository / documents to show our thanks for your support.

-GoToSocial project direction will always remain **100%** in the hands of the core team, and will never be dictated or influenced by corporate sponsorship.
-This is non-negotiable.
-Corporations are of course free of course to suggest / request features in the same manner as any other user, but they are not given special treatment.

-Corporate sponsorship is dependent on your company meeting our team's ethical guidelines.
-These are not a concrete set of rules but instead boil down to "is your company actively harming humanity?".
-For example, those in the defense industry need not apply as the simple answer to that question is, "yes!".

-If after reading this you are still interested in supporting us, that is wonderful!
-Please reach out to us at `admin@gotosocial.org` to further discuss :)

 ### Crowdfunding

 ![open collective Standard Sloth badge](https://opencollective.com/gotosocial/tiers/standard-sloth/badge.svg?label=Standard%20Sloth&color=brightgreen) ![open collective Stable Sloth badge](https://opencollective.com/gotosocial/tiers/stable-sloth/badge.svg?label=Stable%20Sloth&color=green) ![open collective Special Sloth badge](https://opencollective.com/gotosocial/tiers/special-sloth/badge.svg?label=Special%20Sloth&color=yellowgreen) ![open collective Sugar Sloth badge](https://opencollective.com/gotosocial/tiers/sugar-sloth/badge.svg?label=Sugar%20Sloth&color=blue)